ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 | Cryptic     | 33                 | 5.5%    |
 | **Top 5 total** | **367**        | **61.2%** |

-These five users consistently express **extreme-right, polarizing, or aggressively nationalist views**.
+These five users account for **61.2%** of all comments that remained published.
-Despite receiving **poor reader ratings**, their comments remain visible — while balanced or analytical comments are frequently removed.
+Their contributions are consistently **aggressive, polarizing, or extreme‑right in tone**, and they receive **poor reader ratings**, yet their comments remain visible.

 ### **Interpretation**
-This pattern suggests:
+This long‑standing pattern in the *Postbag* section suggests:

-- **algorithmic or manual tolerance** for high-volume, polarizing voices
+- **editorial tolerance** for high‑volume, polarizing voices
-- **editorial preference for emotional noise over analytical clarity**
+- **systematic removal** of analytical or nuanced commentary
-- **a distorted representation of public sentiment**
+- **a distorted representation** of public sentiment
-- **a comment ecology shaped by amplification, not diversity**
+- **a comment ecology shaped by selective visibility, not diversity**

-The dominance of these five voices creates an **artificial ideological climate**, making the readership appear far more extreme than it actually is.

-This is not organic.
+What is new is not the pattern itself —
-It is the result of **selective visibility**.
+but that **similar deletion behavior has recently expanded into the general editorial comment sections**, where such selective moderation had not been observed before.

 ---